it-p-lodz-pl/TUL.Courses/PT.IFE/Project/Task1.Collections.md

 ### `Data` layer

 The data layer should be implemented in a library project.
 This layer must contain all the classes representing the data relevant to the selected process.
-The class's name should be meaningful, i.e. represent the contained data.
-Use references to model the data relationship.
+The names of types should be meaningful, i.e., represent the contained data.
+Use references to model the data relationship (data structure).

 The following information should be represented:

-- Users: a collection of all actors relevant to the implemented business process (e.g.: readers, customers, suppliers, etc)
+- Users: a collection of all actors relevant to the implemented business process (e.g., readers, customers, suppliers, etc.)
-- Catalog: a dictionary of the goods descriptions (e.g.: books, goods)
+- Catalog: a dictionary of the goods descriptions (e.g., books, goods)
-- Process state: description of the current process state (e.g: the current content of the shop, library, etc.)
+- Process state: description of the current process state (e.g, the current content of the shop, library, etc.)
 - Events:  description of all events contributing to the process of state change in time.

 ### `Logic` layer